 Add jalapeño (to taste), cilantro, 1 tsp. lime juice, 1 tsp. olive oil, and a pinch of salt to bowl with corn and stir to combine.
 Set aside.

 Assemble the Quesadillas

 Slice cooked chicken thinly and return to baking sheet.
-Add ranch seasoning to chicken and toss to coat.
+Add ranch seasoning and toss to coat.